Teens who end up in teen rehab centers aren’t bad, or wrong, or broken.

 Every solution starts with a problem.
 Ours was simple and, at the same time, complex.
 Many recognized facilities seek to treat teens struggling with substance abuse, and mental health disorders.
 At any rate they only treat the symptoms.
 However, they do not treat the underlying issues.
 In addition, they don’t have an approach that gets to these core issues.
 Therefore, the success rate of adolescent treatment is hindered.

 Treating symptoms can sometimes lead to short-term positive outcomes.
 However, it does not create real, sustainable success.

-The model of addressing symptomology doesn’t touch the deepest challenges that all teens face: anxiety, depression, feelings of inadequacy, and lack of self-worth.
-Without an understanding of how to process their emotions and use healthy coping mechanisms, adolescents are at a much higher risk of developing self-destructive behaviors.
+The model of addressing symptomology doesn’t touch the deepest challenges that all teens face.
+This includes anxiety, depression, feelings of inadequacy, and lack of self-worth.
+Teens often don’t understand how to process their emotions and use healthy coping mechanisms.
+As a result, adolescents are at a much higher risk of developing self-destructive behaviors.

-I felt that my family perceived me as a failure each time I had to start again at a new facility, it was those “failures” that set the stage for the birth of something new and important.
-With each treatment center I attended, I slowly began to see that I wasn’t healing because I was simply being treated symptomatically.
+I felt that my family perceived me as a failure each time I had to start again at a new facility.
+It was those “failures” that set the stage for the birth of something new and important.
+However, I slowly began to see that I didn’t heal because treatment was solely symptomatic.

 Have the best day,

 A psychologist told my teenager that he would most likely live a miserable life.
 He would die young, and be a disappointment to himself, his family, and everyone he knew.
 It is a terrible feeling when you come to the realization that your child is dealing with mental health issues.
 This is emphasized when you cannot fully understand.
 Furthermore, I know this firsthand.
 I have three children who suffered with mental health and substance abuse issues.